Airpals logo

 • What’s not allowed: Any package over 13 oz with stamps only (non-trackable), large or irregularly shaped boxes, and items requiring special handling or customs forms.
 For any type of package that requires some extra explanation and differs from the traditional box might, this may not be the best option.

-Can you put small packages in the USPS drop box?
 Yes, but only if they are under 13 oz, fully sealed, and bear a prepaid USPS shipping label.
 For anything larger or requiring a scan, opt for another method.

 Self-Service Kiosks: 24/7 Access for Prepaid Packages